krishna-waidande/krishna-waidande.github.io/Multiple_Apache.md

 Now open your browser and type localhost in URL, in case of server type IP address of that server you will see default page of Apache.

-### Now we will see how to configure multiple instance of Apaches on single machine.
+# Configure multiple instance of Apaches on single machine.

 + Open your terminal.